 One possibility is to inject a small amount of long acting steroid around the suspect dorsal spinous processes (DSPs).
 If the horse performs significantly better you have proved there is genuine back pain present.
 If the improvement is not maintained then you can go for surgery.

 These days the operation to remove kissing spines is often done with the horse standing and it has roughly an 80% success rate, while the development of the keyhole technique in which the ligament between the dorsal spines is cut, rather than removing sections of bone is a far less invasive option.

-This article was first published in the Spring 2014 issue of Horse & Hound Ask The Vet magazine
+- This article was first published in Horse & Hound’s Ask The Vet magazine